 There are so many different roof types that choosing the correct style can be tricky.
 It often depends on weather conditions and how you would like your home to look in the future.

-Throughout this page we provide information on the most popular roof types.
-We also look at what advantages each roof design has and when you may opt for that type.
+Throughout this page we provide information about the most popular roof designs in the UK.
+We also look at what advantages each roof type has and when you may opt for that style.

 The gable roof is perhaps the most popular roof type for domestic properties.
 This roof design involves two sloping faces meeting at the centre point.
 The result of this style is the formation of two triangles at each end of the house.